junegradtshaw/separate-deployment/02-separate_deployment/README.md

 #### 🍎Step 2:
 * Now that you have a server running, visit http://localhost:3000/cats
 * You should see the json output of all of your cats.
 Visit http://localhost:3000/cats/1 to see a single cat
+* cd into your ang_app folder
+* run _firebase serve_ in that folder to start an http server ( similar to Simple Http Server )